-Any delay or impediment in our ability to obtain approval to commercialize Xtampza may cause us to be unable to generate the revenues necessary to continue our research and development pipeline activities, thereby adversely affecting our business and our prospects for future growth.
+Any delay or impediment in our ability to obtain final regulatory approval to commercialize Xtampza may cause us to be unable to generate the revenues necessary to continue our research and development pipeline activities, thereby adversely affecting our business and our prospects for future growth.

-Even if we are able to secure regulatory approval of Xtampza, our ability to successfully commercialize Xtampza will depend on many factors, including but not limited to:
+Even if we receive final regulatory approval from the FDA, our ability to successfully commercialize Xtampza will depend on many factors, including but not limited to:

-- the FDA's approval of the inclusion of abuse-deterrent claims in the label for Xtampza: - § the FDA's approval of inclusion of claims in the label for Xtampza that will permit the sprinkling of Xtampza microspheres on food, directly in the mouth or administered through feeding tubes; - § the ability to manufacture commercial quantities of Xtampza at reasonable cost and with sufficient speed to meet commercial demand; - § our ability to build a sales and marketing organization to market Xtampza; - § our success in educating physicians, patients and caregivers about the benefits, administration and use of Xtampza; - \$ the availability, perceived advantages, relative cost, relative safety and relative efficacy of other abuse-deterrent products and treatments for chronic pain and CPD; - § our ability to successfully defend any challenges to our intellectual property relating to Xtampza; - § the availability of coverage and adequate reimbursement for Xtampza; and - § a continued acceptable safety profile of Xtampza following approval.
+- § our ability to successfully satisfy post-marketing requirements that the FDA will impose, including studies and clinical trials that have been required for other extended-release/long-acting opioid analgesics and individual studies and clinical trials of Xtampza; - § the ability to manufacture commercial quantities of Xtampza at reasonable cost and with sufficient speed to meet commercial demand; - § our ability to build a sales and marketing organization to market Xtampza; - § our success in educating physicians, patients and caregivers about the benefits, administration and use of Xtampza; - the availability, perceived advantages, relative cost, relative safety and relative efficacy of other abuse-deterrent products and treatments for chronic pain and CPD; - § our ability to successfully defend any challenges to our intellectual property relating to Xtampza; - the availability of coverage and adequate reimbursement for Xtampza; and - § a continued acceptable safety profile of Xtampza following approval.

 Many of these matters are beyond our control and are subject to other risks described elsewhere in this "Risk Factors" section.
-Accordingly, we cannot assure you that we will be able to successfully obtain regulatory approval of, commercialize or generate revenue from Xtampza.
+Accordingly, we cannot assure you that we will be able to successfully commercialize or generate revenue from Xtampza, even if we receive final regulatory approval.
 If we cannot do so, or are significantly delayed in doing so, our business will be materially harmed.

-If we fail to obtain FDA approval of product labeling for sprinkling Xtampza microspheres directly in the mouth or on food, as well as administering the microspheres through feeding tubes, then our ability to successfully market Xtampza may be adversely affected.
+Despite receiving tentative approval by the FDA, additional data may emerge that could change the FDA's position on the product labeling or prevent final regulatory approval of Xtampza.
+If we fail to obtain final FDA approval of product labeling for sprinkling Xtampza microspheres directly in the mouth or on food, as well as administering the microspheres through feeding tubes, then our ability to successfully market Xtampza may be adversely affected.

 It is estimated that the U.S. market includes approximately 11 million patients with CPD.
-Our Xtampza microspheres are designed to be removed from the capsule and sprinkled on food, directly into the mouth or administered through feeding tubes, without compromising their extended-release properties.
-If the FDA approves Xtampza, but does not permit us to include a claim in the label for Xtampza regarding the ability to sprinkle the Xtampza microspheres directly in the mouth, on food or in feeding tubes, or requires us to have a black box warning label stating that "crushing, dissolving or chewing can cause rapid release and absorption of a potentially fatal dose of the active drug," it will limit our ability to differentiate Xtampza from other abuse-deterrent opioid formulations on the basis of alternative dosing options and we may not be able to market Xtampza to patients with CPD.
+Our Xtampza microspheres are designed to be removed from the capsule and sprinkled on food or into a cup, and then directly into the mouth, or administered through feeding tubes, without compromising their extended-release properties.
+On November 6, 2015, the FDA granted tentative approval for the Xtampza NDA and provided us with a tentative product label.
+However, we have not yet received final regulatory approval to market Xtampza and the FDA could change its position on the product labeling or not issue final regulatory approval.
+If we receive final regulatory approval, but such approval does not permit us to include a claim in the product label for Xtampza regarding the ability to sprinkle the Xtampza microspheres directly in the mouth, on food or in feeding tubes, or the FDA requires us to have a black box warning product label stating that "crushing, dissolving or chewing can cause rapid release and absorption of a potentially fatal dose of the active drug," it will limit our ability to differentiate Xtampza from other abuse-deterrent opioid formulations on the basis of alternative dosing options, and we may not be able to market Xtampza to patients with CPD.
 As a result, this may have an adverse effect on our business and our prospects for future growth.